-Looking some quick ways to make a little extra cash?
+Looking for some quick ways to make a little extra cash?

 I have also talked in the past about eLance.com, which you can use to find freelancing and consulting jobs, or to offer your freelance services to others.

-Finally, I've gotten a lot of questions about EasyShiftApp.com.
-This app lets you essentially be an on-demand secret shopper.
-You're assigned 'shifts' by product manufacturers who want people on the ground to go into stores and confirm that their merchandise is being displayed properly.
+- EasyShiftApp.com: Essentially turns you into an on-demand secret shopper.
+You're assigned "shifts" by product manufacturers who want people on the ground to go into stores and confirm that their merchandise is being displayed properly.
 The pay rate for a shift is between $3 and $8 and the money is remitted to you via PayPal.